Randomized Signal Processing with Continuous Frames: Background: harmonic analysis in phase space

+is a square integrable representation, with Dulfo-Moore operator $A$ defined by $ [\cF A \cF^*\hf](z) = \frac{1}{\sqrt{\abs{z}}}\hf(z) $, where $\cF$ is the Fourier transform.
 The resulting wavelet transform is called the \emph{Continuous Wavelet Transform} (CWT).

 Next, we show how the CWT atoms are interpreted as time-frequency atoms, and the CWT is interpreted as a time-frequency transform.
-Here, by changing variable $\w=\frac{1}{\tau}$, we obtain the coherent state system
+Here, by changing variable $\w=\frac{1}{\tau}$, we obtain the Parseval frame